hpgavin/HPGdaac/README.md

 ... **HPGdaac** configures the the ADS1256 analog-to-digital converter, opens a window for plotting the digitized data in real time, and asks if the user is ready.
 Pressing `[enter]` or `Y [enter]` initiates the test.
 Digitized data is displayed to the screen the instant it is digitized.
 When the test is complete
 **HPGdaac** displays the max, min, average and root mean square of each signal in units of LSB and in the units specfied in the `<sensor configuration file>`.
-It then saves the digitized data to the named `<digitized data file>` (a plain text file) in which the provided `digitized data file name` is appended by the date and time of the test.
-The user may then choose to retain or delete the `<digitized data file>`.
+It then saves the digitized data to the named *digitized data file* (a plain text file) in which the provided `<digitized data filename>` is appended by the date and time of the test.
+The user may then choose to retain or delete the *digitized data file*.

-When the user chooses to retain the `<digitized data file>`, **HPGdaac** creates or appends a Gnuplot script called `plotall.sh` and an executable shell script file called `scaleall.sh` .
+When the user chooses to retain the *digitized data file*, **HPGdaac** creates or appends a Gnuplot script called `plotall.sh` and an executable shell script file called `scaleall.sh` .
 Running `load 'plotall.sh'` from within Gnuplot plots the digitized data files.
-Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of `<digitized data file>`s.
+Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of *digitized data files*.

 ![HPGdaac screen](https://github.com/hpgavin/HPGdaac/blob/main/img/HPGdaac-02.png)

 ### Digitized data file header and format

 Every data file created by **HPGdaac** contains a standard twelve-line header and columns of space delimited integer-valued data in units of least significant bit (LSB).
-The WaveShare HPADDA board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
+The WaveShare HPADDA expansion board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
 A voltage value of 0 corresponds to a digital value of 0 and a voltage value equal to the measurement range  corresponds to a digital value of (2<sup>23</sup>-1) (8388607).
 The digitized voltage increment for a five volt measuring range is 5/(2<sup>23</sup>-1), about 0.6 micro-volts.

 For example, running ...